Boris Johnson hailed by his party despite UK's economic woes

 While Johnson argues that EU membership pushed down U.K. wages — a claim many economists contest — he has downplayed Brexit’s role in the country’s current economic woes, pointing out that the United States and China also have shortages of truck drivers.
 Critics say those countries don’t also have the gaps on supermarket shelves that Britain is experiencing.

-Johnson said supply-chain problems are just the “stresses and strains you’d expect from a giant waking up,” adding that Britain is rebounding fast after suffering the sharpest contraction of any major economy in the pandemic.
+Johnson said supply-chain problems are just the “stresses and strains you’d expect from a giant waking up” as Britain rebounds from a pandemic economic contraction that was the sharpest of any major economy.
 Unemployment is under 5%, though the ending this month of a program that paid the wages of millions of furloughed workers could drive that number up.

-Many Conservatives are worried the winter could bring a hit on voters’ pocketbooks due to rising fuel costs from a global surge in natural gas prices and a cut to welfare benefits for millions that kicks in this week.
+Many Conservatives are worried the winter could bring a hit on voters’ pocketbooks due to rising prices, soaring energy costs from a global surge in natural gas prices and a cut to welfare benefits.

-“The Conservative Party has changed,” said Michael Gove, the government’s grandly titled Secretary of State for Levelling Up, Housing and Communities.
+Starting Wednesday, the government is withdrawing a 20 pound ($27) a week welfare boost that helped more than 4 million families make ends meet during the pandemic.
+The government says the increase was always intended to be temporary, but anti-poverty groups, the opposition and some Conservatives are calling for it to be retained.

-He said the party that slashed public spending for a decade after 2010 under Johnson’s predecessors had rejected an economic model “in which the fruits of growth were not equally shared and the talents of all were not equally valued.”
+Danny Sriskandarajah, chief executive of Oxfam GB, said many people who rely on the benefit, known as Universal Credit, are low-paid workers.

-One day, voters will judge whether the Conservatives have delivered on their promises.
-But for now, with most opinion polls giving the party a lead over a demoralized Labour Party, delegates in Manchester were as buoyant as their famously irrepressible leader.
+Voters will eventually judge whether the Conservatives have delivered on their promises.
+But for now, with most opinion polls giving the party a lead over a demoralized Labour, delegates in Manchester were as buoyant as their famously irrepressible leader.

 “You wouldn’t have seen this even 10, 15 years ago, the north turning out in such droves to support the Conservative Party,” said Max Darby, a delegate who was born in the northern England town of Scunthorpe.
 “I think Boris has to be doing something right if people like me are more than happy — in fact proud — to vote Conservative.”